Wickham - Carrington - Tighes Hill

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Wickham - Carrington - Tighes Hill at $57,773 and average income at $70,042.
-This contrasts with Rest of NSW's median income of $49,459 and average income of $62,998.
-Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates for Wickham - Carrington - Tighes Hill would be approximately $63,897 (median) and $77,466 (average) as of March 2025.
-Census 2021 income data shows personal income ranks at the 78th percentile ($996 weekly), while household income sits at the 60th percentile.
-Income brackets indicate that the $1,500 - 2,999 earnings band captures 34.5% of the community (3,551 individuals).
-High housing costs consume 18.0% of income, placing disposable income at the 58th percentile and the area's SEIFA income ranking in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Wickham - Carrington - Tighes Hill has a median income of $57,773 and an average income of $70,042.
+This is higher than the national averages of $49,459 (median) and $62,998 (average) for Rest of NSW.
+Based on Wage Price Index growth of 10.6% since financial year 2022, estimated incomes as of March 2025 would be approximately $63,897 (median) and $77,466 (average).
+Census 2021 income data ranks personal income at the 78th percentile ($996 weekly) and household income at the 60th percentile.
+The $1,500 - 2,999 earnings band captures 34.5% of the community (3,551 individuals), aligning with metropolitan regions.
+High housing costs consume 18.0% of income, but strong earnings place disposable income at the 58th percentile.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income